nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `assign INDEX... c/CLASS_NAME`

-- Assigns students at the given indices to an existing `CLASS_NAME` class
+- Assigns students at the given indices to an existing `CLASS_NAME` class.

 Example: